 Moranbah is located within the Isaac Regional Council area, approximately 200 kilometres south-west of Mackay in Central Queensland.

-The Moranbah UDA will help to meet housing pressures expected from growth in the resource sector by bringing land to the market quickly and deliver a diversity of housing to suit the needs of the growing Blackwater community.
+The Moranbah PDA will help to meet housing pressures expected from growth in the resource sector by bringing land to the market quickly and deliver a diversity of housing to suit the needs of the growing Blackwater community.